bibleexchange/courses/poetry/en/400_ecclesiastes_introduction.md

 ## The theme of the book

 The book of Ecclesiastes is an understanding of life as it is.
 The word _vanity_ is used frequently.
 The word could also be translated as "breath" (See 4:16).
 It shows that life is short, so we need to make the most of the time that we have.
-This idea is not only found in Ecclesiastes, but it is found in Psalms (62:9; 103:15), Isaiah (40:6-7), James (4:14), and I Peter (1:24).
+This idea is not only found in Ecclesiastes, but it is found in Job (7:7-10), Psalms (62:9; 103:15), Isaiah (40:6-7), James (4:14), and I Peter (1:24).

 It is repeated many times in the book that we need to sieze the day (2:24-25; 3:22; 5:18-19; 8:15; 9:7-10; 12:13).